yahoojapan/SwiftyXMLParser/README.md

         }
 ```

-In addition, there is the extension of Alamofire to combine with SwiftyXMLPraser.
+In addition, there is the extension of Alamofire to combine with SwiftyXMLParser.

 * [Alamofire-SwiftyXMLParser](https://github.com/kazuhiro4949/Alamofire-SwiftyXMLParser)